chrisberkhout/pricehist/README.md

 ...
 ```

-It may also be possible to search for symbols:
+It may also be possible to search for symbols.

 ```
 pricehist source alphavantage --search Tesla